 Like with the financial analyst entry, you’ll have to like numbers for this one – actuaries use statistics to evaluate risks for clients, often insurance companies.

 A strong background in statistics is essential, but even entry-level positions can start off with big salaries.

 Relevant majors: statistics, mathematics, finance

 Over the years, the Internet has become the venue with the biggest marketing potential – and because of that, effective Internet marketers are highly sought-after.

 While the salary can be quite variable, the fact remains that this kind of work can pay off big-time if you’re producing good results.

 And the best part?
 Organizations hiring for these positions consider much more than your educational background, so picking the right major isn’t as crucial as having the right skills.

 While chief executives these days tend to have an MBA under their belt, many only got that level of education after they’d already built up experience in their industry.

-That industry experience is the real key to landing one of these positions – but that’s the great part, because given the sheer variety of organisations with available executive positions, there’s a niche for pretty much anyone.
+That industry experience is the real key to landing one of these positions – but that’s the great part because given the sheer variety of organizations with available executive positions, there’s a niche for pretty much anyone.

 A business major can help you get your foot in the door, but if you have an industry you’re passionate about and can demonstrate as much, you’re well on your way.